Press enter to see results or esc to cancel.

 Dental treatments may also not be covered by insurance back home.
 For example, the NHS in the UK doesn’t cover elective dental treatments or cosmetic dentistry.
 Even those with dental insurance are unlikely to have a plan that will cover the costs of these expensive procedures.
 What’s more, major restorative dental work is likely to exceed one’s annual limit.

 Cost aside, those seeking dental healthcare are usually impressed with the level of healthcare services in Mexico, as well as the hygiene standards.
-The high number of dental clinics, especially in local towns that are recognized for dental tourism, means dentists have to invest in training and equipment to stand out.
+Due to the high number of dental clinics, especially in dental tourism towns, dentists must invest in training and equipment to stand out.
 Most dentists in Mexico also speak very good English.

 Shorter wait times are another advantage in the country, especially if you need to visit a specialist.
 Clinics in Mexico often have dentists from various specialties under the same roof, making it exceptionally convenient to get your dental work done.

-Is it safe to get dental work done in Mexico?
+Is it safe to get dental work done in Mexico for US citizens?

-• Researching your dentist of choice’s accreditation, training, previous work, and reviews.
+• Researching your dentist’s accreditation, training, previous work, and reviews.

 • Making sure dental physicians follow standard hygiene practices, such as wearing protective gear like face masks and sterile gloves.

-What are the most common dental treatments in Mexico?
+What are the most common dental treatments in Mexico for locals and expats?

 Dental implants